Richard-Mensah/Regression-Project-on-Coorporation-Favorita/README.md

 2. *In comparing monthly sales, July received the highest sales* **followed by January, February and December**
 3. *Also, in dividing the year by quarter sales, the second quarter of the year received the highest sales respectively*.

+- **What is the difference between RMSLE, RMSE, MSE (or why is the MAE greater than all of them?)**

+- RMSLE, RMSE, MSE, and MAE measure the difference between predicted and actual values.
+- MAE was used to measure the average absolute difference between predicted and actual values, making it easier to interpret than other metrics.
+- MSE was employed for an average squared difference between predicted and actual values, sensitive to outliers and larger errors.
+- RMSE was calculated by taking the square root of the mean squared difference between predicted and actual values.
+- RMSLE was calculated by taking the square root of the mean squared logarithmic difference between predicted and actual values.

+MAE calculates the average absolute difference between predicted and actual values, which can be greater than all other metrics.
+When errors are large or the target variable has a wide range of values, the MAE may be greater than other metrics.

 -  **What is the relationship between oil prices and sales?**

 A scatter plot was created to visualize the relationship between oil prices against the sales columns to better the total sales made despite the amount of the price sold